 What fees are included with funerals at Mary Mother?

-Fees are set for the cantor, accompanist, and church use.
-Free-will donations and welcome for the funeral luncheon.
+Fees are set for the cantor, accompanist, live-streaming, and church use.
+Free-will donations and welcome for the funeral luncheon (currently, no lunches due to covid restrictions).
 An offering is often made for the priest or deacon who presides.
 Please call the parish office for current information on fees.

 What memorial opportunities are available?